Recruitment & Retainment: Five Strategies to Find and Keep HVAC Technicians

 Whenever you’re recruiting HVAC technicians, it will come through, starting with your job ad.
 If your listing is just an enumeration of responsibilities with no personality and a wage is the only reward, you’ll come off as if you’re doing people a great favor in hiring them.
 A patronizing manner is not how you get off to a good start.

 So how can you create a desirable and engaging company culture?
 There are a lot of ways!
 Some of the most impactful ones include focusing on positivity, employee wellness, and setting goals that create purpose.
-Reward current employees for a job well done, encourage them to use their vacation time, and create goals that you can achieve as a team.
+Reward current employees for a job well done, encourage them to use their PTO, and create goals that you can work towards and achieve as a team.

 You can find more valuable tips and insights in this conversation between Commusoft’s Jason Morjaria and the Elemental Wellbeing team.